biohackathon-japan/bh23-glyco/paper/paper.md

 The Monarch Initiative data need to be further assessed and an easy system for obtaining a list of variants and phenotypes from a list of genes will need to be developed.
 They also provide an API called [BioLink](https://api.monarchinitiative.org/api/) which could be of use in developing this system.
 Once the TogoVar schema is updated, scripts using SPARQL could be developed to perform the sequence of gene -> id -> variant -> phenotype in bulk for all glycogenes in GlyCosmos.
+Moreover, the orthologous mouse variants linked during this biohackathon can also be integrated.
+This would be of great utility for glycoscientists who wish to experiment on such variants to study their effects.

 ## Acknowledgements
 We would like to thank the fellow participants at BioHackathon 2023 for their collaboration and constructive advice, which greatly influenced our project.